Application, selection & fees

 - give evidence of his/her ambition to work in the festival business or cultural field.

-The fee includes accommodation for seven nights, registration, working documents, access to all sessions, meals and drinks, receptions, local transport, cultural and artistic programme, and follow–up activities.
+Note that the fee for the offline format of the Atelier includes accommodation for seven nights, registration, working documents, access to all sessions, meals and drinks, receptions, local transport, cultural and artistic programme, and follow–up activities.

 The Festival Academy will assist as much as possible with visa issues and other permissions in preparation for the Atelier.